Canon EOS 77D Review – A more affordable body we put to the test

 Live View support for Dual Pixel Autofocus

 Now comes the part where things start to become interesting.
 When utilizing the optical viewfinder, Canon’s iTR tracking was consistently inferior to the performance of their Dual Pixel AF in tracking Dan throughout the frame.
-In other words, the live view autofocus is able to perform a better job of detecting and following a subject that is moving in an unpredictable manner because it has access to information about the entire scene.
+In other words, the live view autofocus can better detect and follow a subject moving unpredictably because it has access to information about the entire scene.

-Canon has said that the new Digic 7 processor that is included in the 77D, the Rebel T7i, as well as the EOS M5 and M6 cameras, should result in improved Dual Pixel tracking performance, and it appears that this is precisely the case.
+Canon has said that the new Digic 7 processor included in the 77D, the Rebel T7i, and the EOS M5 and M6 cameras should result in improved Dual Pixel tracking performance, and it appears that this is precisely the case.
 It is always a pleasant surprise when marketing promises can be supported by outcomes that can be replicated.

 The moment has come for us to put our close-range autofocus to the test.
 It is intended that this will replicate subject tracking in informal social contexts.
-This will be accomplished by commencing tracking, freely framing images, and snapping pictures of friends and acquaintances while attending some kind of dimly light social event.
+This will be accomplished by commencing a hunt, freely framing images, and snapping pictures of friends and acquaintances while attending a dimly light social event.
 To start things off, we’ll look via the optical viewfinder using Canon’s iTR.

 Canon EOS 77D Specifications